Last Train Home (John Mayer song): Background

 John Mayer began teasing his new album with a series of TikTok videos that previewed new songs.
 The first song clip was "Last Train Home" on March 23, 2021, but only the first eight bars with no indication of the title.
 This led British musician Mary Spender to record an entire predictive version of the song the next day and release it on her YouTube channel, leading to international coverage.
-Meyer saw the video that day and posted his approval of the "new" version, sending Spender the official version ahead of the song's release to review before anyone else.
+Mayer saw the video that day and posted his approval of the "new" version, sending Spender the official version ahead of the song's release to review before anyone else.

 Mayer released "Last Train Home" on June 4, 2021, and announced that Sob Rock would be releasing on July 16 of the same year.
 On release day, Mayer shared four-track song lists, and he made "Last Train Home" as the lead single to release, and expressed it is "a slick rock production with an '80s polish, filled with keyboard stabs that remind of Toto, and guitar licks galore."

 In an interview with The Wall Street Journal, Mayer explained the reason of the song '80s elements: "I asked myself, 'What music makes me feel like everything's going to be OK?
 And it's the music I listened to growing up in the '80s.
 There's a security-blanket aspect about that sound that reminds me of a safer time."

 Composition

-Rob Costa of Music talkers described the intro features "an 80's style synth Steve Winwood would be proud of, and conga drums mixed into the production, which is reminiscent of Toto’s mega 80s hit, ' |Africa.'"
+Rob Costa of Music talkers described the intro as featuring "an 80's style synth Steve Winwood would be proud of, and conga drums mixed into the production, which is reminiscent of Toto's mega 80s hit, 'Africa.'"

 Music videos

 An accompanying "80s vibe" music video was released on June 4, 2021, directed Cameron Duddy and Harper Smith.
 It also features Mayer's band, including Toto's percussionist Lenny Castro and former Toto member Greg Phillinganes.
 The video shows Mayer, Morris and the band "recording their live performance of the song" at Union Station, located in Los Angeles, California.
-The video is highly reminiscent to that of Forever Man by Eric Clapton.
+The video is highly reminiscent to that of "Forever Man" by Eric Clapton.
 The video won the Best Rock Video at the 2021 MTV Video Music Awards, It was the first MTV Award for Mayer.

 Mayer released a second video of a "ballad version" on October 28, 2021, shot at Henson Recording Studios, where Sob Rock was recorded.